-- In-Country (our instructors come to you)
+- In-Country, in your facilities (our instructors come to you)

-- In-Residence at Integrity ISR Facilities in the US
+- In-Residence at our Integrity ISR Facilities

-Please note that a course designed to your country’s specifications will be taught to a class of only your students.
+A course designed to your country’s specifications will be taught to a class of only your students.
 For in-residence training, we limit class size to no more than 24 students.
 This limit is time-proven to enhance the learning environment, keep the class-instructor interaction strong, and allow the instructors to work with individual students as required.

 ISR training for individuals or small groups (versus an entire class of up to 24 students) can be acquired through ISR University.
-The concepts and methods will be the same, but the threats and weapons systems will be generalized.

 - Courseware is developed in learning blocks, where advancement to the next learning block is driven by the student’s comprehension and mastery of knowledge or skill.
 Allows students to learn and progress at their own speed.